 June 30, 2005 - Norman Pearlstine, Time's editor-in-chief, agrees to provide documents concerning the confidential sources of Cooper to a grand jury.

-July 6, 2005 - New York Times reporter Judith Miller goes to jail to protect the identity of the person who leaked the identity of a CIA agent to her, despite never having written a story using the information.
+July 6, 2005 - New York Times reporter Judith Miller goes to jail to protect the identity of the person who leaked the identity of a CIA operative to her, despite never having written a story using the information.

 July 12, 2005 - Matthew Cooper appears before a grand jury investigating the case.